5 minute read

-Dental cavities are one of the most common diseases that affect people in the US.
+Dental cavities are one of the most common diseases that affect Americans.
 In fact, the only disease that is more prevalent is the common cold.

-According to the National Health and nutrition examination survey, 92% of adults 20-64 have cavities.
-The rate of cavities in adults has declined since the 1970s, probably due to more dental education and access to proper dental care.
+According to the CDC’s National Health and Nutrition examination survey, 91% of adults 20-64 have cavities.
+The rate of cavities in adults has declined since the 1970s, likely due to more dental education and access to dental care.

 However, cavities are still a big problem.
-The good news is that when caught early, cavities are simple to treat and will not drastically affect your overall oral health.
+The good news is that when caught early, cavities are simple to treat and will not drastically affect your oral or overall health.
 The key phrase in that sentence, however, is "when caught early."
-If you allow cavities to flourish, you can experience significant damage, dental disease, and even tooth loss.
+If you allow cavities to flourish, you will experience significant damage, dental disease, even tooth loss.